Lake-Sunapee-Protective-Association/winter-buoy-loggers/README.md

 # winter-buoy-loggers

-This repo of code is used to collate and QAQC the Lake Sunapee winter temperature and dissolved oxygen HOBO dataloggers.
+This repo of code is used to collate and QAQC the Lake Sunapee winter temperature (deployed winter 2014-2015 to 2022-2023, ongoing) and dissolved oxygen HOBO dataloggers (deployed winter 2017-2018 through 2019-2020.

 All data are processed/cleaned approximately 1x per year.

-All data created with these scritps are archived at EDI (https://portal.edirepository.org/nis/mapbrowse?packageid=edi.500.3).
+All data created with these scritps are archived at EDI (https://portal.edirepository.org/nis/mapbrowse?packageid=edi.500.4).
 Please review the metadata at EDI for data caveats, notes, and code definitions.

 All questions about these scripts and data should be directed to B Steele (steeleb@caryinstitute.org) and Kathie Weathers (weathersk@caryinstitute.org).